leormsbee/proj-portfolio/020_hw_site-building/site-building-3.md

 ### Task 2 - Create 3 pieces of content!
 - Navigate to Content » +Add Content » Reference
 - Fill in the title
-- Fill in a name for the Reference Author
+- Fill in a name for the "Author" field
 - Fill in a name for the Organization field
 - Fill in a sentence or two for the Reference Body.
 - Add any image.
 Add a one word description for the "Alternative text" field.